Killing spinors and hypersurfaces: Killing spinors and hypersurfaces

-Now suppose $(Z,h)$ is a pseudo-Riemannian spin manifold with a Killing spinor $\Psi$, i.e. $\nabla_X\Psi=\lambda X\cdot \Psi$ for any vector field $X$ of $Z$, where $\lambda$ is a complex constant.
+Now suppose $(Z,h)$ is a pseudo-Riemannian spin manifold with a Killing spinor $\Psi$, i.e. $\nabla_X^Z\Psi=\lambda X\cdot \Psi$ for any vector field $X$ of $Z$, where $\lambda$ is a complex constant.
+As there will not be any ambiguity, we will not use distinct symbols for the covariant derivative relative to the Levi-civita connection and the one relative to the spin connection.
 Since we are interested in hypersurfaces of $Z$, we will denote by $n+1$ the dimension of $Z$.
-As the volume element is parallel, we have
+As the volume element $\omega_Z$ is parallel, we have

-Thus, $\omega\cdot\Psi$ is also Killing.
+Thus, $\omega_Z\cdot\Psi$ is also Killing.
 Assume $n$ is even.
-Then if $\lambda\neq0$, $\Psi$ and $\omega\cdot\Psi$ are necessarily independent, since they have opposite Killing numbers.
-In general, we can decompose $\Psi$ as $\Psi^++\Psi^-$ and hence we obtain
+Then if $\lambda\neq0$, $\Psi$ and $\omega_Z\cdot\Psi$ are necessarily independent, since they have opposite Killing numbers.
+In general, we can decompose $\Psi$ as $\Psi_++\Psi_-$ and hence we obtain